wn-doolittle/caliper-spec/guides/implementation-guide.md

 Here are a few useful definitions for terms used throughout this document.
 Full Caliper terminology list is available in the [Terminology section of the Caliper Spec](https://www.imsglobal.org/spec/caliper/v1p2#terminology).

 <dl>
-  <dt>Action</dt><dd>Part of an Event that describes the <em>what</em> .</dd>
+  <dt>Action</dt><dd>Part of an Event that describes the <em>what</em>.</dd>
   <dt>Actor</dt><dd>Part of an Event that describes the <em>who</em>.</dd>
   <dt>Entity</dt><dd>Part of an Event that describes the <em>to whom</em>.</dd>
   <dt>Agent</dt><dd>Part of an Event that represents a generic form of an <em>Entity</em> and describes the <em>to whom</em> when a more specific <em>Entity</em> is not available.</dd>
-  <dt>Event</dt><dd>A collection of an Actor, an Action, and an Object</dd>
+  <dt>Event</dt><dd>A collection of an Actor, an Action, and an Object.</dd>
-  <dt>Envelope</dt><dd>A JSON payload that can contain one or many Caliper events</dd>
+  <dt>Envelope</dt><dd>A JSON payload that can contain one or many Caliper events.</dd>
   <dt>Object</dt><dd>Part of an Event that describes the <em>to whom</em> or <em>to what</em>.</dd>
   <dt>Metric Profile</dt><dd>Groupings of Caliper vocabulary that model a learning activity or a supporting activity.
 Each Metric Profile provides a domain-specific set of terms and concepts that application designers and developers can draw upon to describe common user interactions in a consistent manner.
-Metric Profiles also serve as the unit of certification for the Caliper Analytics&reg; specification </dd>
+Metric Profiles also serve as the unit of certification for the Caliper Analytics&reg; specification.</dd>
-  <dt>Sensor</dt><dd> Software deployed within a learning application that capture and transmit Caliper data to a target endpoint</dd>
+  <dt>Sensor</dt><dd> Software deployed within a learning application that capture and transmit Caliper data to a target endpoint.</dd>
 </dl>

 Here is a short explanation of how Caliper works using this vocabulary.
 If you can understand this you're well on your way to understanding Caliper!